Fortnite-API/py-wrapper/docs/migrating.rst

 - :class:`fortnite_api.MatchMethod`: An enum that denotes which kind of string matching method to use in an endpoint that performs a search operation.

-- :class:`fortnite_api.CosmeticType`: Represents the type of a Fortnite cosmetic.
+- :class:`fortnite_api.CosmeticCategory`: Represents the type of a Fortnite cosmetic.
 Such example would be tracks, instruments, cars, etc. This is used when fetching new cosmetics.

 - :class:`fortnite_api.AccountType`: An enum that represents the platform of an Epic games account (e.g. PSN, XBL, etc).
 This is used as a parameter to narrow the search for an account when fetching BR stats by account name.